 Furthermore, snoring mouthpieces are considered class II medical devices by the FDA.
 This means that they must first be “FDA Cleared” and sold by prescription.
 A quick search of the FDA medical device database did not reveal that the product is registered.
-It’s however possible that the AirSnore is registered with the FDA under a different brand name.
+It’s, however, possible that the AirSnore is registered with the FDA under a different brand name.

 What’s in the AirSnore Drops?

-In addition the their mouthpiece, AirSnore also offers drops which are essentially a blend of essential oils.
+In addition to the mouthpiece, AirSnore also offers drops which are essentially a blend of essential oils.
 The claim is that this exotic blend of essential oils are beneficial to those with a cough or cold and will help you sleep better.

 Each bottle contains 50 ml (1.76 fl oz) of liquid.
-The ingredients listed are Helianthus annuus (sunflower) seed oil, Eucalyptus globulus (eucalyptus) leaf oil, Lavender angustifolia (lavender) flower oil, Mentha piperita (peppermint) leaf oil, and Pinus sylvestris (Scots pine) leaf oil.
+The ingredients listed are Helianthus annuus (sunflower) seed oil, Eucalyptus globulus (eucalyptus) leaf oil, Lavender Angustifolia (Lavender) flower oil, Mentha piperita (peppermint) leaf oil, and Pinus sylvestris (Scots pine) leaf oil.
 Why did the manufacturer choose this particular blend of essential oils?
 What effects does each oil have?

 Eucalyptus oil – Used to assist with breathing when congested.
 Eucalyptus oil helps to loosen mucus and allows more oxygen to enter your lungs as it dilates the blood vessels.
-Not only is it a decongestant, it also helps to cleans the body of harmful toxins.
+Not only is it a decongestant, it also helps to clean the body of harmful toxins.

 Lavender Oil – Has a numerous health benefits which include improving quality of sleep as well as reduce anxiety and stress.
 Lavender oil is a relaxing oil as it assists in helping you fall asleep.
 Like Eucalyptus oil, it also helps relieve sinus congestion.

 Peppermint Oil – Helps to soothe sore muscles and relax the body.
-It’s also a natural pain killer and helps to clear the airway for those who are congested.
+It’s also a natural painkiller and helps to clear the airway for those who are congested.